 The Center for Health Innovation & Policy Science works in three unique, but equally important, domains: state health policy, health systems, and social determinants of health.
-Within these three domains, CHIPS researchers have formed specific interests and developed new insights toward the advancement of health across communities and the lifespan.
+Within these three domains, CHIPS researchers have formed specific interests and developed new insights toward the advancement of health across communities and the life.

 Across all of our work, CHIPS maintains a commitment toward advancing health equity.
 We believe that everyone should have the opportunity to live their healthiest life possible and not be hindered by their social position or other socially determined circumstances.
 Therefore, we make it a priority that in all of our efforts, we pay special attention to the needs of those at greatest risk of poor health.